 Remember to always go for the wired connection.
 Wireless is volatile and unstable, you never know when the signal will grow weak.
 With a cabled connection with direct access to your network, you can be sure you will get the fastest speeds.
 Connect one end of the ethernet cable to your desktop or NAS enclosure and the other to your router.

 To ensure the best and smoothest performance, pay attention to the network transfer speed, computer transfer speed and the type of cable you use.

 After your NAS enclosure or desktop computer is all hooked up, you can start to transfer the files.
 There is no correct way to do it because your setup will affect the transfer of the files, but our experts will do their best to explain it.

-Although a NAS enclosure is a dedicated network for your media data, you can also set it up and connect it to your home system to run other programs for security, home entertainment etc,.
+Although a NAS enclosure is a dedicated network for your data, you can also set it up and connect it to your home system to run other programs for security, home entertainment etc,.

 Transferring files with a computer is a tad more complicated.
-You need to install the OS, which could be Windows, Linux, Amahi, etc., then map your drives to transfer the media content.
-After that’s done, install the media server apps to get things up and running.
+You need to install the OS, which could be Windows, Linux, Amahi, etc., then map your drives to transfer the content.
+After that’s done, install the server apps to get things up and running.